These are the best Apple Black Friday deals you need to know about

 Follow live: All the best Black Friday 2025 deals

-The Black Friday Apple deals are still dropping and will continue to do so through to Cyber Monday on 1 December.
-Discounts from Apple itself are notoriously rare, so mega-sale events such as Black Friday offer the chance to snag a saving or two.
-If you’re shopping for a new iPhone, iPad, MacBook, Apple Watch or pair of AirPods, now’s the time to invest.
+If you’ve been waiting for Black Friday weekend to score an amazing deal on a range of Apple products, you’ve come to the right place.
+Whether you’ve got AirPods, Apple Watch, iPhone or MacBook on your wishlist, the best deals are available at third-party retailers, including Argos, Amazon, Currys and John Lewis and are set to continue into Cyber Monday (1 December).

-As an experienced tech critic and deal-hunter, I monitor the prices of Apple’s products closely, so I know when a deal is genuinely worth your time.
-Right now, some of the best Black Friday deals on Apple tech are coming from John Lewis, Argos, Amazon and Currys, with impressive savings on standout devices such as the AirPods 4, MacBook Air M1 and iPad Air M3.
+As The Independent’s senior tech critic, I’ve been covering Black Friday for nearly 10 years, and I’ve rounded up the deals worth knowing about.
+Right now, there are standout savings on the AirPods 4, MacBook Air M1 and iPad Air M3.

-Apple is also offering gift cards with selected purchases, so if you prefer shopping directly, there are still deals to be had.
-The Apple pencil pro earns you a £20 gift card, a pair of Beats studio pro headphones gets you a £40 gift card, and buying a MacBook Air secures a whopping £200 gift card.
-I wouldn’t buy something purely for the bonus, but if these items are already on your wishlist, it’s an added perk that could save you money down the line.
+A top tip is that if you shop at Apple directly, you can earn a free gift card with selected purchases.
+For example, the Apple pencil pro earns you a £20 gift card, a pair of Beats studio pro headphones gets you a £40 gift card, and buying a MacBook Air secures a whopping £200 gift card.

-In the meantime, though, keep scrolling for my pick of the Apple offers at third-party retailers.
+While you’re thinking about the products you’d like to buy, keep scrolling for my top Apple Black Friday sale deals.

 The best Black Friday Apple deals to shop now